campbell46/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by [Sarah Campbell](https://github.com/campbell46) for the [Lighthouse Labs](https://www.lighthouselabs.ca) Web Development Bootcamp.
+This repository contains all of the notes taken by [Sarah](https://github.com/campbell46) for the [Lighthouse Labs](https://www.lighthouselabs.ca) Web Development Bootcamp.